shu8/cap-editor/docs/alerting-authorities.md

    The approver also assigns [the roles](./security.md) for the user.

 2. Users from AAs that are not represented in the Register can choose to register as an 'Other' AA, and an email is sent to a central IFRC contact to request approval.
+The requester must provide the name of their AA.

-   The approver must assign [the roles](./security.md) for the user, and provide a name for the AA.
+   The approver must assign [the roles](./security.md) for the user.

    Ideally, AAs should be added to the WMO Register of Alerting Authorities where possible, to reduce the administrative burden on the IFRC.